zibz0017/QuartzVault/content/Notes.md

 	2. Time span.
 It is relatively hard to switch products quickly.
 But over time, people learn to adjust.
 As such, things begin as less elastic but become more elastic the longer the price stays higher (or lower).[^253]
 	3. Necessities vs luxuries.
 If something is more of a luxury, people will be more willing to go without it if the price changes.
 (This obviously depends on each individual person).[^253]
 	4. Large vs Small part of personal budget.
 If something is a small part of your budget (like toothpicks, for example) even if the price changes radically, one probably won't notice, and even if they do, they won't really care.
 As such, it is inelastic.
 If something is a major part of their budget, they will try to look for deals or figure out other things they can do, hence it is more elastic.[^253]
-- The back and forth between a rebbi and a תלמיד leads to the making the daas of the תלמיד more yashar.[^254]
+- The back and forth between a rebbi and a תלמיד leads to the making the דעת of the תלמיד more yashar.[^254]
 - This takes time and can only be done by learning from a rebbi.[^254]
 - A rebbi can use a תלמיד's question to get in to the תלמיד's way of thinking and be able to point out any potential mistakes in the way the תלמיד is thinking.[^254]
 - A rebbi needs to have patience with his talmidim to be able to treat all of this talmidim's questions with respect, but this is an extremely important process of a תלמיד's growth.[^254]